1. Home

 Achieving the correct offset for solar requires a careful combination of solar system size, net metering considerations, battery storage, and other factors.
 It also requires homeowners to control their usage carefully through energy-efficient habits and behaviors, smart appliances, efficient lighting, and other means.

-If you're ready to install solar panels to help offset your energy costs and switch to clean, renewable energy, you can get started with our Free Solar Design and Savings Estimate Tool to see how much you can save by going solar.
+If you're ready to install solar panels to offset your energy costs and switch to clean, renewable energy, you can get started with our free solar savings calculator to see how much you can save by going solar.

 See what solar can do for you: